 Teach Children to Swim

 Parents should learn how to swim and teach their children how to swim.
 Swim lessons are typically offered through the YMCA and many public pools and swim clubs.
-Teaching a child how to swim and basic water safety tips can help prevent hotel swimming pool accidents that may require a hotel injury lawyer Las Vegas to handle personal injury claims.
+Teaching a child how to swim, and basic water safety tips, can help prevent hotel swimming pool accidents that may require a personal injury lawyer in Las Vegas to handle personal injury claims.